Ahlzen/TopOSM/README.md

 (later versions than those mentioned above will probably work)

 The 'tilestache' branch, as the name suggests, uses TileStache for compositing and tile serving, and therefore requires tilestache to be installed.

+The 'tilestache' branch does NOT require a patched mapnik or cairo support.

 ## Installation ##